ESMValGroup/ESMValTool/doc/sphinx/source/functionalities.rst

-   user and specified in the preprocessor section, using the specific preprocessing step parameters provided by the user as keys (for the parameter name) and values (for the parameter value); the preprocessing order is very imprtant since a number of steps depend on prior execution of other steps (e.g. :ref:`multimodel statistics <esmvalcore:Multi-model statistics>` can not be computed unless all models are on a common grid, hence a prior
+   user and specified in the preprocessor section, using the specific preprocessing step parameters provided by the user as keys (for the parameter name) and values (for the parameter value); the preprocessing order is very important since a number of steps depend on prior execution of other steps (e.g. :ref:`multimodel statistics <esmvalcore:Multi-model statistics>` can not be computed unless all models are on a common grid, hence a prior